Dublin landmarks

 Dublin's shopping paradise is concentrated around the pedestrian zone.
 At the north end of the street is a statue of Molly Malone.
 Jean Rynhart designed her in 1988 in the image of a fishmonger who the Irish sing about in a folk song.

-On Grafton Street you will meet many jugglers and street musicians.
-Here you will find shopping temples like Brown Thomas.
+Grafton Street is home to many jugglers and street musicians.
+Here you will find shopping malls such as Brown Thomas.

 You mustn't miss it Powerscourt Shopping Center, housed in an 18th-century town house.
 It belonged to Viscount Powerscourt.
 A shopping experience awaits you there in an unusual environment.